+11. Use Your Email List

 Email newsletters can be another effective way to get your blog off and running in terms of traffic.
 Every blog you write can be the centerpiece for a worthwhile email campaign.
-And make sure your website has clear and enticing CTAs where appropriate (including your blog) to have people sign up for your email list.
+And make sure your website has clear and enticing call-to-actionss where appropriate (including your blog) to have people sign up for your email list.

 12. Perform Routine Content Audits

 Hitting publish on your blog might feel like the finish line, but don’t be fooled.
-You’ll want to perform regular content audits on your site just to see how things are performing (might want to tap your SEO specialist on this one too).
+You’ll want to perform regular content audits on your site just to see how things are performing (once again, might want to tap your SEO specialist on this one).
 By paying attention to how your blogs rank organically, you can edit and update them to reach an even wider audience.
 Plus, sprucing up some slightly outdated topics you used over a year prior means you not only give your audience new information but also save yourself some time thinking up brand-new topics.

 13. Post Regularly

 How Long Does It Take for a Blog to Get Traffic?

-It depends on many factors: competition for the keyword, backlinks, domain authority, etc. Between social media traffic, email newsletter traffic, and regular site visitors, you might get lucky and see some decent numbers in the first couple of days.
+Your blog gaining traction depends on many factors: competition for the keyword, backlinks, domain authority, and more.
+Between social media traffic, email newsletter traffic, and regular site visitors, you might get lucky and see some decent numbers in the first couple of days.
 But realistically, this isn’t sustainable over time.
 For this reason, your best bet is to ensure your blog is optimized for search engine traffic.
-And even if you’ve done everything correctly, the timeline by which you’ll start seeing regular traffic is, unfortunately, going to be measured in months rather than hours or days.
+Even if you’ve done everything correctly, the timeline by which you’ll start seeing regular traffic is, unfortunately, going to be measured in months rather than hours or days.

 Partner with an Experienced SEO and Content Marketing Agency